Wuthering Heights (Herrmann): Performances

-Recording
+Recordings

 Wuthering Heights was recorded, in full, by Pye Records in 1966, under the direction of the composer, who conducted the Pro Arte Orchestra.
 The recording was made 11–13 May 1966.
 The singers included Morag Beaton as Cathy (soprano), Donald Bell as Heathcliff (baritone), Joseph Ward (as Edgar Linton), Elizabeth Bainbridge (as Isabel Linton), John Kitchiner, Pamela Bowden, David Kelly, and Michael Rippon.
 The project was principally funded by the composer.
 The recording, on 4 LPs, received a very limited release (Pye CCL 30173).
 It was re-released in 1972 (Unicorn UNB 400) and received very positive critical attention.
 It has since been transferred to CD (Unicorn-Kanchana UKCD 2050).

 A live performance by the Orchestre National de Montpellier under Alain Altinoglu, with Boaz Daniel and Laura Aikin (Festival de Radio-France-Monpellier, July 2010) was released in October 2011 by the French label Accord/Universal.
 The 3-CD set received the Diapason d'Or-Découverte and the Diamand award from French magazines Diapason and Opéra.

+A 60 minute suite (or cantata) for orchestra with soloists, adapted from the opera by Hans Sørensen in 2011 and performed by the Singapore Symphony Orchestra, conducted by Mario Venzago, was issued as a Chandos recording in 2023.